Robbie Lee (musician): Career

 In 2010, Lee and Chen joined Dutch minimalist composer and lutenist Jozef Van Wissem in his project Heresy of the Free Spirit, playing music described by the Chicago Reader as “a sublime mixture of country blues, old-time mountain music, and minimalist drone that features Van Wissem playing his lute with a slide.”
 The trio recorded an album in 2011, A Prayer for Light.
 Lee also mixed and mastered van Wissem's collaboration with film director Jim Jarmusch, Concerning the Entrance into Eternity (2012).
 The Incunabulum Records compilation New Music for Old Instruments, which also includes a Heresy of the Free Spirit track featuring singing by Japanese avant-garde musician Keiji Haino.

 Creature Automatic is the name of Lee's song-based project.
 Creature Automatic released the album Dust Clouds May Exist in 2015.
 Record Collector described Dust Clouds May Exist as “a collection of rough diamonds that veers wildly from genre to genre.”

 The trio album Opalescence, with German flutist Norbert Rodenkirchen (who also plays in early-music group Sequentia) and bassist James Ilgenfritz, released in 2018.
-Lee plays contrabass recover, chalumeau, gemshorn, sopranino saxophone, Beaudin and medieval flutes, Kingma-system quarter-tone flute, and Kotato F flute.
+Lee plays contrabass recorder, chalumeau, gemshorn, sopranino saxophone, Beaudin and medieval flutes, Kingma-system quarter-tone flute, and Kotato F flute.

 His duo work with Mary Halvorson combines her vintage guitar sound with Lee's eight-key Baroque flute.
 Seed Triangular, Lee's album with Mary Halvorson, was released by New Amsterdam Recordings in 2018.
 The New York Times described Lee as "a versatile musician with a passion for exhuming old American instruments."

 In 2022, Lee released Winds Bells Falls, a collaboration with New York composer and improviser Lea Bertucci.
 According to a Pitchfork reviewer, the album features Bertucci "record[ing] and contort[ing] Lee’s improvisations on celeste, chimes, baroque flute, and contrabass recorder in real time, while Lee responds to the sound of his own playing swirling and dissolving in front of his ears."
 Pitchfork described Winds Bells Falls as "often bright and gleaming, like light glinting in a funhouse mirror."